timbeadle/grunt-tv4/README.md

 ### Notes

-* Uses [tv4](https://github.com/geraintluff/tv4) so schemas must conform to [json-schema](http://json-schema.org/) draft v04.
+* Uses [Tiny Validator tv4 ](https://github.com/geraintluff/tv4) so schemas must conform to [json-schema draft v04](http://json-schema.org/documentation.html),
-* Currently only support the [tv4](https://github.com/geraintluff/tv4) synchronous validation mode.
+* Currently only supports the synchronous validation mode.
-* Asynchronous support will be added as soon as I got a use-case.
+* Asynchronous support should will be added as soon as I got time or a use-case.

 ### Default Options